CTheTechGuru/AWS-Amazon-Inspector-Security-Project/README.md

 #### Overview:
 * We will create a target instance.
 * Add a tag consisting of key value pairs to identify out instance.
-* Install agent on target instance
+* Install agent on target instance.
-* Set Rules and sceduling for target assesment
+* Set Rules and sceduling for target assesment.
 * Create template.
 * Run Vulnerability Scanner.
 * Review Findings.

- # Prerequisites
+ ### Prerequisites

 * Basic understanding of AWS core services.